 The semi-automatic AR-15 has an effective range of 400-600 meters.

 In the AK-47 fully automatic, the recoil is mild and predictable.

 In the AR-15, the recoil is easily controllable, but difficult to predict.

-The AK-47 is considered more dependable when compared to the AR-15.
-The AK-47 functions well under any conditions.
-The AR-15 is sometimes prone to failure when exposed to dirt, dust, and mud and hence needs to be cleaned thoroughly after each use.
+The AK-47, which was specifically designed to function in extreme environmental conditions, is considered more dependable than the AR-15, which is sometimes prone to failure when exposed to dirt, dust, and mud.
+To maintain reliability, the AR-15 needs to be cleaned following each use.

 Although many variants are available for both the rifles, when comparing the base models, the AK-47 is cheaper as compared to AR-15.

 Price of the AK-47 can range from $350-$600.